 Every plan is tailored to your situation but often includes similar recommendations for reducing costs:

-- Monitor Usage: AWS makes it so easy to deploy resources that costs can quickly escalate.
+- Monitor Usage: Amazon makes it so easy to deploy resources that costs can quickly escalate.
 We always recommend a plan for closely monitoring the usage of virtual servers like Amazon EC2 so you can deactivate unused resources sooner rather than later.

 - Cache Content: Data transfer can be costly.
 We suggest caching dynamic or static web content when possible at Amazon CloudFront edge locations to contain these costs.